MeteoSwiss/nwp-fdb-polytope-demo/README.md

 ### Jupyter Notebooks

-The following notebook demonstrate how to access ICON model data (ICON-CH1-ENS & ICON-CH2-ENS) through FDB:
+The following notebook demonstrates how to access ICON model data (ICON-CH1-ENS & ICON-CH2-ENS) with FDB:
 * [How to access model data with FDB from CSCS](https://github.com/MeteoSwiss/nwp-fdb-polytope-demo/blob/main/notebooks/FDB/data_retrieve_from_FDB.ipynb)

 ## What is Polytope and Feature Extraction